csc413f16/p1a-markbreynolds/README.md

-Name:
+Name: Mark Reynolds

-Compilation and Run Successful:
+Compilation and Run Successful: Yes

-Unit Test Run Successfully:
+Unit Test Run Successfully: Yes

+Needed to preload libstc++.so.6 in order to get emulator to work.
+Otherwise would get errors about libgl.
+This is likely limited to my computer.

 # Project 1 - CSC 413 Spring 2016
 ###DUE Friday, September 23 by 5:00 PM